FACTBOX-Swiss banks and the US tax crackdown

 Basellandschaftliche Kantonalbank

-Valartis said it will decide at a later time whether to register for Category 3 or not to participate in the programme at all.
+Valartis said it will decide at a later date whether to register for Category 3 or decline to participate in the programme.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan